cbolson22/Recipe-Book-Site/README.md

 The project dynamically loads recipes from a JavaScript file (`recipes.js`) and displays them as cards on a webpage.
 It's built with plain HTML, CSS, and JavaScript.

+Recipes are rendered as collapsible headers (accordion) via `script.js`; the layout is a single stacked column and `style.css` includes a subtle gradient background.

 ## Getting Started

 To view the site, simply open the `index.html` file in your web browser.
 There is no build process or server required.